bedax/system/gnix/INSTALL.md

 - Select nothing at the software selection menu
 - Partition:
     - A swap partition; 1.5 * RAM
-    - An ~12gb ext4 partition for /
+    - A ~12gb ext4 partition for /
     - A ~512mb ext2 partition for .../backup-source/System
     - An ext3 partition for ~, using the remaining space